SymaxWiesbaden/smaxt-dev/README.md

 This is followed by a description of all features of smaxt as well as the features of the smaxt Office add-ins and the meaning of the individual forms of the management interface.

 In the Appendix then individual aspects of smaxt are listed in detail, so that it can be used as a reference book.

+**Important note:**

 ```
-Important note:

 Oracle is a registered trademark of Oracle and/or its affiliates.
 Excel, Office, PowerPoint, Word, Windows and Microsoft are registered trademarks
 or trademarks of Microsoft Corporation in the United States and/or other countries.
 ```

-**Important note:**

-Oracle is a registered trademark of Oracle and/or its affiliates.
-Excel, Office, PowerPoint, Word, Windows and Microsoft are registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
+---

 [\[1\]](#_ftnref1) DBO = data-based Office